 Mounted Hoyas

-I love creating mounted plants.
-Hoyas are great plants to mount due to their epiphytic nature.
-There is a full mounting section in our book How To Raise A Plant and Make it Love You Back or you can check out this quick guide.
-Mounted Hoyas are beautiful and I highly recommend trying one out.
+I love mounting plants.
+Hoyas are a perfect plant to mount due to their epiphytic nature.
+There is a full mounting section in our book How To Raise A Plant and Make it Love You Back or you can check out this blog post of mine to make your own.

 Hoya shepherdii